ottorask/Calculator/README.md

 ## How to Run

 1. Ensure you have Java 21 or higher installed
-2. Compile the project: `javac -d bin src/main/java/com/calculator/*.java`
+2. Build the project: `mvn clean compile`
-3. Run the application: `java -cp bin com.calculator.Calculator`
+3. Run the application: `mvn javafx:run`

+Alternatively, you can use:
+- `mvn clean package` to create a JAR file
+- `java -jar target/calculator-1.0-SNAPSHOT.jar` to run the JAR

 ## Development Approach